gts-2021/gts-print/src/components/accordion/README.md

 # Accordion Components

-A set of VueJS components that allow you to create accordion panels with the ability to manage the opening/closing of individual items or exclusively. (it must be used into an `AccordionPanel`)
+A set of VueJS components that allow you to create accordion panels with the ability to manage the opening/closing of individual items or exclusively.

-## Overview
+## Components

-The `AccordionPanel` and `AccordionComponent` components allow you to create interactive accordion items, with the ability to customize their behavior (open one panel at a time or multiple).
+This package includes two main components:
+- `AccordionPanel`: The container that manages the state of the accordion items.
+- `AccordionComponent`: The individual accordion item that contains the header and content.

 ## Features

-- **Open/Close State Management**: You can control which panel is open using props and events.
+- **Open/Close State Management**: Control which panel is open using props and events.
 - **Exclusive Opening**: If the `onlyOneItemOpened` prop is set to `true`, only one panel can be open at a time.
 - **Customizable Title**: The title of each accordion panel can be a string or a custom component.
+- **Slots**: Use slots to insert custom content into the accordion body.

 ## Installation

-Copy the `AccordionPanel.vue` and `AccordionComponent.vue` files into your components directory.
+Ensure you have the necessary files in your project structure.

 ## Usage